kasslent/clc-digital-skills/_lessons/module-2.2.md

 * `border` -  add a border around the element

-Each of these boxes can have different combinations of the above properties, which in turn changes the element's size and how much space it takes up on the page.
+Each element or "box" on our page can have different combinations of the above properties, which in turn changes the element's size and how much space it takes up on the page.

 ### Width & Height

 The `width` & `height` properties can be used to set specific heights and widths to only *block* level elements.
 (More on block elements in Module 3.)

-<div style="background:lightgreen;">This is a div with default width & height.</div>
+<p style="background:lightgreen;">This is a div with default width & height.</p>
-<div style="background:lightgreen;width:60%;height:80px;margin-top:10px;">This is a div with a set width & height.</div>
+<p style="background:lightgreen;width:60%;height:80px;margin-top:10px;">This is a div with a set width & height.</p>

     div {
       width: 60%;